ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 - 1X [KVM Switch device](https://www.amazon.com/3-port-kvm-switch/s?k=3+port+kvm+switch)
 - 1X 8 Port Switch
 - Networking | Use [DHCP](https://www.youtube.com/watch?v=ldtUSSZJCGg) or [static IP addresses](https://www.pcmag.com/how-to/how-to-set-up-a-static-ip-address) in a [private range](https://www.lifewire.com/what-is-a-private-ip-address-2625970).
-- 1X UPS (Uninterruptable Power Supply) for the Pi's and switch | Something like this [Mecer 650VA](https://mecer.co.za/mecer-line-interactive-ups/).
+- 1X UPS (Uninterruptable Power Supply) for the Pis and switch | Something like this [Mecer 650VA](https://mecer.co.za/mecer-line-interactive-ups/).
 Please note this is a South African brand of UPS but I am showing this for example purposes.
 The Mecer brand is extremely good and all my lead acid battery UPS's are from Mecer.
 I have a combination of the 650VA, 2000VA and 3000VA to keep me going (7 in all)

 ### NFS Storage
 - 1X NAS device for the NFS storage which can be a virtual machine, laptop, old desktop or Synology type device.
 There are plenty options out there just do a internet search.